25 Healthy Midnight Snacks for Late Night Munching, According to a Nutritionist

 Buy it: Nature's Path Organic Oatmeal

-You’re trying to quell a craving, not put yourself into a full-on food coma.
+You’re trying to quell a craving, not put yourself in a full-on food coma.
 That’s where popcorn comes into play.
-The addictively crisp and salty snack is naturally low in calories—a whopping three-cup serving clocks in at about 100 calories—so you can chow down without feeling weighed down.
-Oh, and there’s also the complex carb factor again—a whole-grain bedtime snack will stick to your ribs much longer than a cookie or bowl of ice cream…as tempting as that sounds.
-If you want to be really healthy, you can invest in an air popper, which pops the corn kernels with—you guessed it—air (instead of oil or butter).
+The addictively crisp, salty snack is naturally light (a whopping three-cup serving clocks in at about 100 calories), so you can nosh without getting weighed down before bed.
+Oh, and there’s also the complex carb factor again—a whole-grain bedtime snack will stick to your ribs much longer than a cookie or bowl of ice cream…as tempting as those sound.
+If you want to be really healthy, you can invest in an air popper, which pops the corn kernels with—you guessed it—air instead of oil or butter.